Mookie Betts Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Mookie Betts (hitting .250 in his past 10 games, with two doubles, two home runs, five walks and eight RBI), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, Mookie Betts (.256 batting average in his past 10 games, with two doubles, two home runs, five walks and eight RBI) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Padres.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Mookie Betts Game Info & Props vs. the Padres